Adams County Caucus 2018

 - Cost: Participating in Caucus is free.
 In order to cover the costs of higher assemblies/conventions, all delegates and alternates must pay the following fees, due the night of caucus.
 Failure to pay the night of caucus will disqualify delegates and alternates from serving.

-- $25 to be a Delegate or Alternate to the Adams County Convention
+- $25 to be a Delegate or Alternate to the Adams County Assembly

-- $10 to qualify for the ballot to be a delegate to the Congressional District Convention (CD4 or CD 6 or CD 7.
+- $10 to qualify for the ballot to be a delegate to the Congressional District Assembly (CD4 or CD 6 or CD 7).

 What to Bring to Caucus?